 Oftentimes, getting straight answers from people with eating disorders is challenging.
 They either don't perceive they have a problem or don't want help.
 Refusal of a person to try and maintain a normal body weight; fear of becoming fat; denial of the state of their body; and loss of menses for three months or longer are other behaviors indicative of anorexia.

 A severely underweight body and the unhealthy eating habits that go along with an eating disorder can have serious health consequences.
 People who are underweight are more vulnerable to illness, have a low muscle mass and may lose hair.
 Restricting food intake deprives the body of valuable nutrients that support a healthy body, including strong bones, sexual function and brain health.

 Being severely underweight can put a person's heart at risk, too.
 A low pulse and blood pressure, as well as reduced body temperature can be complications of the eating disorder.
 If someone is suspected of having the eating disorder, a doctor will likely test her muscle strength by observing her ability to move from a squat to a stand.
 An electrocardiogram will assess whether there is an irregular heartbeat as a result of unhealthy eating habits.
 Electrolyte imbalances, low protein status and thyroid, liver or kidney issues are other medical concerns associated with anorexia nervosa.

 Seeking Treatment for Eating Disorders

-If you or a loved one seem to be at risk of developing the disorder, or are clearly suffering, get treatment right away.
+If you or a loved one seem to be at risk of developing the disorder, get treatment right away.
 A visit to a general practitioner may be your first step, but intervention from a specialist may be required.